This upgrade is also known as version 6.5.0 Build 5969303 or 6.5U1.

 - VMware ESXi 6.5, Patch Release ESXi-6.5.0-update01 (2149910)

 Synopsis: VMware vCenter Server and Tools updates resolve multiple security vulnerabilities

 - vCenter/VCSA 6.5 should be upgraded to 6.5 Update 1 (aka U1) before upgrading your host(s) to ESXi 6.5 U1 Build 5969303, see:

 How to easily update your VMware vCenter Server Appliance from 6.5.x to 6.5 Update 1 (VCSA 6.5 U1)

 - I have only tested this method when upgrading from 6.5.0a Build 5224934 to Build 5969303, your experience from earlier 6.x versions may vary.

 - I have been able to replicate that the Xeon D 10GbE X552/X557 driver VIB needs to be re-installed right after the upgrade, simple one line workaround is documented here, with details below.

-- This is not official VMware documentation, it's merely a convenient upgrade technique that may help in lab tests.
+- This is not official VMware documentation, it's merely a convenient upgrade technique that may help in lab tests, a little simpler than the official procedure VMware documents and demonstrates in KB2008939.
 It's up to you to adhere to the backup-first advice detailed below, full Disclaimer found at below-left, at the bottom of very TinkerTry page.